Ready, Set, Report: Guide to Australian Climate-Related Mandatory Reporting

 Climate Transition Planning: A Key Focus

 While ASRS S2 is a significant step forward in climate reporting, it lacks depth in climate transition planning.
 Transitioning towards a low-carbon economy is essential for addressing climate change, and it should be central to a company’s climate strategy, providing a clear pathway for companies to adapt and thrive in the evolving landscape.
-To strengthen their transition plans, companies may consider adopting additional frameworks that offer more visibility into their approach to transitioning.
+To strengthen their transition plans, companies may consider adopting additional frameworks, such as the Transition Planning Taskforce (TPT), that offer more visibility into their approach to transitioning.

 Conclusion